For more information or to get a quote contact us today

 8 Ways to Improve Boat Safety

-1. Get a Free Boat Examination
+2. Get a Free Boat Examination

-The U.S Coast Guard Auxilary offers free vessel exams to ensure your boat meets the federal and state safety requirements.
+The U.S Coast Guard Auxiliary offers free vessel exams to ensure your boat meets the federal and state safety requirements.
 Complete these free checks at your convenience to help prevent future safety issues with your boat.

 3. Check for Hazardous Fumes

 After refueling and before starting your engine, open any hatches on your boat and smell for fumes.
 If you detect any fumes, wait until they dissipate to start your boat.
-Hazardous fumes can also accumulate in blocked exhaust outlets or when your engine is idling, running at a slow speed or stopped.
+Hazardous fumes can also accumulate in blocked exhaust outlets or when your engine is idling, running at a slow speed, or stopped.

-5. Avoid Alcohol
+4. Avoid Alcohol

 Driving a boat under the influence is just as dangerous as driving a car after drinking.
-Avoid drinking alcohol and operating your boat at all costs to keep yourself and your family safe and prevent penalties or a driver’s license suspension.
+Avoid drinking alcohol and operating your boat at all costs to keep yourself and your family safe.
+Alcohol usage was the leading contributing factor in fatal boating accidents where the contributing factor was known.
+Twenty percent of boating accident deaths had alcohol as the primary cause in the U.S. in 2024.

-6. Bring Life Jackets in the Proper Size
+5. Bring Life Jackets in the Proper Size

 Life jackets are beneficial for more than keeping you afloat.
-Many life jacket designs help turn an unconscious person towards the surface or prevent hypothermia.
+Many life jacket designs help turn an unconscious person toward the surface or prevent hypothermia.
 All boats must have a Coast Guard-approved life jacket on board by law.

 After putting on your jacket, have a friend gently pull at the top of one of the arm openings.
 If there is excess room above the opening or the jacket rises over your chin or face, it is too big.
 Once you find the proper life jacket, test it in shallow water to ensure it is the best fit and will keep you safe.